THE APPLICATION PROCEDURE

 Can I bring my family?

 Families are welcome at CEU.
 The CEU web page on parental support offers details on schooling and CEU facilities.
 The schools and medical facilities are accessible.
-Please remember, however, that non-Hungarian spouses would need a work permit in order to take a job and that visa requirements should also be considered.
+Please remember, however, that third-country nationals would need a work permit in order to take a job and that visa requirements should also be considered.

-What about working in Budapest while attending classes?
+What about working in Vienna while attending classes?

-Many students find work at CEU, for a student visa offers a special status within the university for non-Hungarian students.
+Many students find work at CEU, for a student visa offers a special status within the university for third-country nationals.
 You can ask about these opportunities when you arrive.

 How and when would I be able to travel back home?